It Happened One Night: Filming

-Filming began in a tense atmosphere as Gable and Colbert were dissatisfied with the quality of the script.
+Filming began in a tense atmosphere, as Gable and Colbert were dissatisfied with the script.
 Capra understood their dissatisfaction and let screenwriter Robert Riskin rewrite it.
 Colbert continued to show her displeasure on the set.
 She also initially balked at pulling up her skirt to entice a passing driver to provide a ride, complaining that it was unladylike.
 Upon seeing the chorus girl who was brought in as her body double, an outraged Colbert told the director, "Get her out of here.
 I'll do it.
 That's not my leg!"
 Capra claimed that Colbert "had many little tantrums, motivated by her antipathy toward me," but "was wonderful in the part."
 Part of the film was made on Thousand Oaks Boulevard in Thousand Oaks, California.